When you think of the impact of a home invasion or burglary, you probably think of the loss of valuables and the cost financially.

 Fearful in your own home

-Another effect being burgled can have is the post-burglary anxiety that makes people feel vulnerable and uneasy in their very own homes, the place where a person ought to feel most safe.
+Another downside to being burgled is the anxiety that people feel in their own homes, the place where we ought to feel most safe.

 The problem can be all the worse if the burglars aren’t caught.
 According to Cabrera, as the victim continually wonders who committed the crime, everybody can start to become a suspect in their minds – even friends and neighbours.
 This festering distrust could potentially complicate personal relationships, causing even more stresses for the victim.